Tungabhadra River: Recent dams

 A dam was constructed about 15 km upstream from Shimoga at Gajanur across the River Tunga.
 Another dam was constructed at Lakkavalli about 15 km upstream of Bhadravati across the River Bhadra.
-They are multipurpose dams (multipurpose dams help in generation of electricity, irrigation of land, prevention and control of floods, etc.) and irrigate lands in Shimoga, Chikkamagalur, Davanagere and Haveri.
+They are multipurpose dams (multipurpose dams help in generation of electricity, irrigation of land, prevention and control of floods, etc.) and irrigate lands in Shimoga, Chikmagalur, Davanagere and Haveri.

 Tungabhadra Dam (TB Dam), also considered a multipurpose dam, is across the river Tungabhadra.
-The dam is near the town of Hosapete in Karnataka.
+The dam is near the town of Hospet in Karnataka.
 Its storage capacity is 135 Tmcft.
 Owing to siltation, the capacity has come down by about 30 tmcft.
 If there are seasonal and late rains, an estimated 235 tmcft is released.
 It is filled when water is let into the canals during the rainy season.
-The main architect of the dam was Thirumalai Iyengar, an engineer from Madras.
+The main architect of the dam was Malur Srinivasa Thirumale Iyengar, an engineer from Chennai.
 A general-purpose hall was named after him.
 It has become a picnic or tourist spot over the years.
 TB Dam is near the heritage site Hampi.
 One of the major problems and concerns associated with TB Dam is that it has been undergoing a lot of siltation.
 Because of silt deposition in the dam, the storage capacity of the dam is coming down.
 Another major problem associated with TB Dam is increased pollution, resulting in decreasing fish population.
 This is seriously affecting fishermen, who are solely dependent on the river for their livelihood.

-The Sunkesula Barrage near Kurnool city, a long barrage dam, was constructed across the Tungabhadra River around 1860 by the British engineer, hailed as Bhagiratha for Rayalaseema, Sir Arthur Cotton.
+The Sunkesula Barrage near Kurnool city, a long barrage dam, was constructed across the Tungabhadra River around 1860 by the British engineer, hailed as Bhagiratha for Rayalaseema, Arthur Cotton.
 Originally, it was intended to be used for navigation during the British Raj.
 The barrage was reconstructed by Kotla Vijayabhaskara Reddy as Tungabhadra Barrage, to provide irrigation for Kadapa district.
 As road and rail transportation increased, it is now supplying water for Kurnool and Kadapa districts, through the K. C. Canal.
 It impounds about 15 billion cuft of water and irrigates about 300000 acre amount of land in Kurnool and Kadapa districts.